 - Vision - The Optometrist will check for nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 While you look at an eye chart, the Optometrist will measure your vision precisely, and, if necessary, determine a prescription for corrective lenses.

 - Coordination of eye muscles - The Optometrist will move a light in a set pattern to test your ability to see sharply and clearly at near and far distances, and to use both eyes together.

 - Side (peripheral) vision - The Optometrist will move an object at the edge of your field of vision to make sure you can see it and may recommend booking for a Visual Fields test.
 We offer an advanced Visual Fields Assessment which allows the Optometrist a more detailed review, and has a small fee of £35 or you can opt for the basic screening at no additional charge.

 - Pupil response to light - The Optometrist will shine a light in your eye and watch the pupil's reaction.

-- Color testing - The Optometrist will ask you to describe figures in a series of illustrations made up of numerous colored dots or circles.
-This tests your ability to differentiate colors.
+- Colour testing - The Optometrist will ask you to describe figures in a series of illustrations made up of numerous coloured dots or circles.
+This tests your ability to differentiate colours.